Q-back/MyClineRules/Workflows/write_plan.md

 When you work on a task ensure you understand exactly what you're expected to do.
 Make sure you know what's the expected output and confirm you understand it properly.
 Don't hesitate to ask if something's not clear.

+## Final notes
+Respond and confirm you understand what you're going to do and what files you're allowed to modify.